shcarton/shcarton.github.io/_pages/about.md

 My research is about human-centered NLP, with an emphasis on model interpretability as a means for achieving safer, more effective and ethical human-model collaboration when dealing with text.
 To that end, I am interested in both algorithmic and human-subjects work; both to create new methods for opening up models to human scrutiny, and running experiments to understand the human factors involved in that scrutiny.

-I am recruiting PhD students and undergrad/masters research assistants.
-If you think you might be interested in working with me, take a peek at the [types of projects I am excited to supervise](/workwithme) and shoot me an email.
-It never hurts to talk!
+[//]: # (I am recruiting PhD students and undergrad/masters research assistants.
+If you think you might be interested in working with me, take a peek at the [types of projects I am excited to supervise]&#40;/workwithme&#41; and shoot me an email.
+It never hurts to talk!)